 Give it a try and let me know how you get on!

 About The Author

-Sarah Burgess is co-founder of the social movement Just1bag2020, mother of two, and British Expat living in Massachusetts.
+Sarah Burgess is co-founder of the social movement Just1bag2020, mother of two, and British Expat who spent four years living in the United States and recently moved back to the United Kingdom.
 Sarah spends her time promoting local sustainable change through small, easy-to-do actions that everyone can do to help out the planet.
 When not picking up trash and persuading others to do the same, Sarah and her family can be found travelling the world and experiencing everything this precious Earth has to offer.